 Tea tree essential oil is antimicrobial so it makes sense to use it in a homemade deodorant since it will help kill bacteria that help create odor.
 Lavender essential oil is antibacterial as well which gives your tea tree oil a bit of a boost and also helps your lavender scented homemade deodorant to smell fresh, clean and soft.
 The two essential oils together create a very powerful combo for your homemade deodorant recipe.
 Vitamin E Oil is used not only for its skin softening properties, but also because it has a preservative effect on homemade beauty recipes helping your homemade deodorant to last a bit longer on the shelf.
 If you’re not fond of the scent of lavender, feel free to experiment with other essential oils for scent.
 For women, rose essential oil, geranium essential oil or or even peppermint essential oil are all fantastic options.
 For men, Spruce essential oil, Spearmint essential oil work great.

 If your’e looking for a few homemade gift ideas, this homemade deodorant pairs very well with my homemade coconut shampoo recipe, my homemade shave cream, a homemade bubble bath recipe, my homemade body wash and my homemade green tea and peppermint bath soak.
 All you need for an amazing homemade Christmas gift or any time gift basket is a pretty basket, some colored tissue paper and a pretty gift bow.
 Mix up a batch of each recipe, throw in a bath sponge or loofah and you’ve got an amazing DIY gift idea that everyone seems to love.
-As a side note, when I make this homemade deodorant as Christmas gifts, I typically use peppermint essential oil so it has a more holiday feel about it.
+As a side note, when I make this homemade deodorant as Christmas gifts (Six Dollar Family), I typically use peppermint essential oil so it has a more holiday feel about it.

 It doesn’t matter which brand of essential oils you use as long as their 100% pure essential oils.
 Contrary to popular belief, there are no Federal grading systems for essential oils so any one can bottle an EO and slap a “therapeutic grade” label on it.
 As long as your oils are pure and uncut with anything, you’re good.
 I personally prefer to buy Plant Therapy essential oils for most of my homemade beauty recipes.
 They’re quality oils at a fraction of the cost of more expensive brands which is right up my alley.